rahmann-fahim/playwright-api-ui-testing/README.md

 # Playwright UI & API Test Automation

-End-to-end UI and API test automation for a registration web application using Playwright and TypeScript.
+Comprehensive UI and API test automation for a full-stack web application using Playwright and TypeScript.

 ## Project Overview